 The Civil Rights Division (Division) is a key component of the Department of Justice and fulfills a critical mission in upholding the civil and constitutional rights of all individuals, including some of the most vulnerable members of our society.
 To that end, the Division is primarily responsible for enforcing federal statutes and executive orders that prohibit, among other things, unlawful discrimination, including discrimination in voting, education, employment, housing, police services, public accommodations and facilities, and federally funded and conducted programs.
 The Division also actively works on civil rights legislation, regulations, and a full range of policy activities and initiatives.
 The Division's work is conducted in eleven substantive Sections; information about the work of the Division and each of those Sections is available on the Division's website at the "About the Division" tab.

 The Civil Rights Division is an equal opportunity/reasonable accommodation employer.
 Consistent with applicable law, Department and Division, discrimination based on race, color, religion, national origin, age, sex (including pregnancy and gender identity), sexual orientation, disability (physical or mental), marital status, status as a parent, genetic information, political affiliation, membership or non-membership in an employee organization, military service, personal favoritism or other non-merit factors is strictly prohibited.
-Complaints about discrimination and/or prohibited personnel practices may be raised within the Division by contacting Linda Gaither, the Division's Human Resources Officer, at 202-514-4224, or outside the Division by contacting the Department's Equal Employment Opportunity Staff at 202-616-4800, or the Office of Special Counsel at www.osc.gov or 800-872-9885.
-See also: the Division's Equal Employment Opportunity, Anti-Harassment, & Whistleblower Protection Policy and No Fear Act Notice.
+Complaints about discrimination and/or prohibited personnel practices may be raised within the Division by contacting the Division’s Human Resources Office at CRT.HumanResources@usdoj.gov, or outside the Division by contacting the Department's Equal Employment Opportunity Staff at 202-616-4800, or the Office of Special Counsel at www.osc.gov or 800-872-9885.
+See also: the Department of Justice Diversity Management Policy Statement, the Department's EO Policy Statement, the Division's

 Outreach and Recruitment for Qualified Applicants with Disabilities

-The Division encourages qualified applicants with disabilities, including individuals with targeted disabilities, such as deafness, blindness, missing extremities, partial or complete paralysis or other current severe conditions, to apply in response to posted vacancy announcements, and to register for the Office of Personnel Management (OPM) Shared List of People with Disabilities (the Bender Disability Employment Registry) by submitting their resume to firstname.lastname@example.org and referencing "Federal Career Opportunities" in the subject line.
-Additional information about the Bender Registry is available at www.benderconsult.com.
-Qualified applicants with targeted disabilities may also be eligible for direct hire, non-competitive appointment under Schedule A (5 C.F.R. § 213.3102(u)) hiring authority, and are encouraged to submit their resumes to the Division by emailing them to CRT.Specprogvacancies@usdoj.gov.
-Applicants with questions about this process may contact the Division's Disability Point of Contact (DPOC), Derek Orr, at (202) 514-5165.
+The Division encourages qualified applicants with disabilities, including individuals with targeted disabilities, such as deafness, blindness, missing extremities, partial or complete paralysis or other current severe conditions, to apply to specific posted vacancy announcements, or to apply to CRT's standing vacancy announcement on USA Jobs (USAJOBS - Job Announcement).
+Applicants with targeted disabilities may also be eligible for direct hire, non-competitive appointment under Schedule A (5 C.F.R. § 213.3102(u)) hiring authority, and are encouraged to submit their resume to the Division by emailing it to CRT.Specprogvacancies@usdoj.gov.
+Applicants with questions about this process may contact the Division's Disability Program Coordinator at (202)532-5178.

-Applicants with disabilities who need reasonable accommodations - such as application materials in an alternate format, a sign language interpreter or assistance attending an interview - should contact the Division's Reasonable Accommodation Coordinator: Derek Orr at (202) 307-5165.
+Applicants with disabilities who need reasonable accommodations - such as application materials in an alternate format, a sign language interpreter or assistance attending an interview - should contact the Division's Reasonable Accommodation Coordinator: Daine Turner, at (202) 532-5178.

 Veterans' Preference for Attorney Hiring